BrentDouglas/chainlink/README.md

   due to the `create_time` field only having second resolution.
 This may or may not be a problem depending on the workload (i.e. if your steps run for over 1 second it will be fine).

-_Infinispan Transport_

-- Doesn't pass the TCK yet as one of the TCK classes `ExternalizableString` is not actually `Externalizable`.
-When a no-args constructor is added to `ExternalizableString` as per the `Externalizable` requirements it passes all the TCK tests.
-See [TCK bug #6155](https://java.net/bugzilla/show_bug.cgi?id=6155).

 # Work in progress components